mdancho84/mdancho84.github.io/_posts/2018-08-07-kaggle-competition-home-credit-default-risk.md

 2. They spent the remaining 50% to 1/3rd __speed coding__: Hammering out their solution, converting to code with the programming languages that they knew would be the best tool for the scenario.

 There's a lot of value in this approach because of the critical thinking process and the fact that in the real world you will likely only have a fixed amount of days you can work on a model before the business deadline is hit.
-I wanted to see if this approach could be applied to the [Home Credit Default Risk](https://www.kaggle.com/c/home-credit-default-risk) challenge.
+I wanted to see if this approach could be applied to the [Kaggle Home Credit Default Risk Competition](https://www.kaggle.com/c/home-credit-default-risk).